mitermayer/atlaspack/docs/rust-migration/epics/plugin-parity/ticket-plugin-audit.md

 ## Acceptance Criteria

-- Published plugin list with status/owner/ETA and risk notes.
+- Published plugin list with status/owner/ETA and risk notes, including whether integration CI coverage is needed.
 - Decisions documented for each plugin (port/shim/deprecate) and linked to tickets.
-- Review completed with stakeholders; list consumed by CI contract planning.
+- Review completed with stakeholders; list consumed by contract planning and integration CI targeting.